devAmoghS/Keras-Style-Transfer/README.md

     conda create --name *your env name* python=3.5
     ```

-   You will get the following, mlwp-test is the env name used in this example
+   You will get the following, kestra-test is the env name used in this example

    ```
    Solving environment: done